Wiley has published a new book on cyber-physical distributed systems by Huadong Mo, Giovanni Sansavini, and Min Xie.

 A computational framework called CShaper has been published in Nature Communications by Jianfeng Cao and Hong Yan in collaboration with biologists at Hong Kong Baptist University and Peking University.

 According to Professor Yan, “Each animal (or human) is grown from a single cell, a fertilized egg.
 Amazingly, successive divisions of this cell and its daughter cells will form animal organs and body automatically.
 We use laser beams to obtain cell images at different depths and at different time points to form a 4D (xyzt) data array during cell division.
 Hong Kong Baptist University and Peking University did wet-lab experiments with C. elegans (worm) to produce terabytes of data, and CityU performed computational analysis.
-We developed machine learning methods to extract, track and visualize cells and analyze their functions.”
+We developed machine learning methods to extract, track and visualize cells and analyse their functions.”

 CShaper is a revolutionary tool for cell image analysis.
 It reduces cell annotation time to several hours using this tool, which would otherwise require several hundred hours if biologists do this manually.
 This technique can stimulate and enhance further studies in the fields of developmental biology, cell biology, and biomechanics.